KarabasUehal/Smoked-Meat/README.md

 localhost

-Now you can choose product, quantity, spice and make your order from the cart!
-Before order you need to write your phone number to confirm order through incoming the call.
+To make order you need to register first, it's fast.
+Look at the buttons above assortment list and click "Register".
+After registration you can choose product, quantity, spice and make your order from the cart!
+Your phone number will tight to order automatically.
+The page with your orders availabale beside cart button.

-If you want to add or edit some product, you must autorithed.
+If you want to add or edit some product, you must autorithed like "owner", not like "client".
 Click on "Login" and enter with this data:

 Login: Arthur
 Password: tutu22

 Now you will be able to add, edit and even delete any product.
-Also you can register new user.
+Also you can register new user with "owner" role and see orders of all your clients!

 Thanks for reading!